Building a national growth roadmap for the space and spatial industries together

 1600 – 1700

 Please note, registrations for the below event close 2 hours prior to the event start time.
-If you’re registered for Locate21 before the 14th August 2020, or have purchased as All Access Pass, please refer to the Locate Library for the registration link.
+If you’re registered for Locate21 before the 14th August 2020, or have purchased as All Access Pass, you will be automatically registered for all Locate Connect events and sent the zoom details.

 Please note, the recordings from the below listed live event will appear in the Locate Library 24 – 48 hours following the live event.
 Details on how to access the Locate Library have been emailed to all registered delegates.